Barnyard (film): Video game

 A video game based on the film was produced by THQ and Blue Tongue Entertainment.
 It is an adventure game in which the player names their own male or female cow and walk around the barnyard and play mini-games, pull pranks on humans, and ride bikes.
-The game was released for PlayStation 2, Nintendo GameCube, Wii, PC, Game Boy Advance, and Nintendo DS.
+The game was released for PlayStation 2, GameCube, Wii, Microsoft Windows, and Game Boy Advance.

-Spin-off television series
+Television series

-On September 29, 2007, a television series based on the film, titled Back at the Barnyard, premiered on Nickelodeon.
-Chris Hardwick replaced Kevin James in the role of Otis, and Leigh-Allyn Baker voiced new character Abby, who replaced Daisy.
-The series had a considerably lighter tone than the film.
-The series ran for two seasons, and ended on November 12, 2011.
+On September 29, 2007, a sequel television series titled Back at the Barnyard, premiered on Nickelodeon.
+Chris Hardwick replaced Kevin James in the role of Otis, and Leigh-Allyn Baker voiced new character Abby, who replaces Daisy, Otis' love interest from the film.
+The series had a considerably lighter tone than the film and ran for two seasons, ending on November 12, 2011.